Dash1704/CV/README.md

 - Worked in a classroom of 5 year old children, helping a select group improve their maths, writing and phonetics.

-- Developed ways of teaching tailored to each indiviual child to improve their learning.
+- Developed ways of teaching tailored to each individual child to improve their learning.

 ## Education